ezsystems/PlatformUIBundle/docs/design/template-addition-override.md

       wraps the file content a YUI module
     * in "prod" environment, the YUI template module should be written on the disk
-4. Optionnally, in the "prod" environment and if the requirement are met (node and handlebars CLI are set up), the template can be pre-compiled.
+4. Optionally, in the "prod" environment and if the requirement are met (node and handlebars CLI are set up), the template can be pre-compiled.